boshd/boshd/posts/optimization.md

 Gradient descent is an algorithm that minimizes a given model's loss function based on calculating the gradients of the loss landscape.
 Believe it or not, Gradient Descent was introduced by mathemetician and physicist Louis Augustin Cauchy in *1847*.

-We start with a loss/error function $L_\varepsilon\$ quantifying the difference between a model's predictions and the true values.
-The goal is to tweak the model's parameters/weights until the error is minimized.
-The model starts with randomly generated weights and iteratively changes them until they resemble the function we're trying to estimate.
+We start with a loss/error function $L_\varepsilon\$ that qunatifies the distance between a model's predictions and the true values.
+Starting out with random weights, the goal is to tweak them until the error is as small as possible.

 Tweaking the parameters is done by calculating the gradient of the loss function at a specific point and determining which direction we need to take to minimize the loss.
 This is given by